dclong/dclong.jmail/readme.md

 To avoid issues of copyright, the JavaMail APIs are not shipped with this packages.
 Follow the instructions below after you have installed this package.

-1. Download the JavaMail APIs from Oracle at [](http://www.oracle.com/technetwork/java/index-138643.html).
+1. Download the JavaMail APIs (version 1.47 or earlier) from Oracle at [](http://www.oracle.com/technetwork/java/index-138643.html).

 2. Uncompress the archive.